Jonathan Kew, Stefan Löffler, Charlie Sharpsteen

 Odd-numbered series (0.1, 0.3, ...) are development series.
 Numerous snapshots are made available during the evolution of TeXworks, and feedback from those brave enough to use these experimental versions is greatly appreciated!

 Apart from numerous fixes, improvements, and new features, this series has one major focus: scripting.
 Scripts allow users to easily customize and extend TeXworks.
 Current uses range from simple formatting over automation tasks to the implementation of new dialogs and auto-completion methods.
-Currently, the primary resource for scripts is Google Code.
+Currently, the primary resource for scripts is GitHub.
 For those interested in learning how to write scripts, Paul Norman has compiled some excellent documentations.

 This series includes: